-Accessible trails grant access to nature to people who use a wheelchair or scooter.
+Accessible trails offer access to nature to anyone who use a wheelchair or scooter.
 People with fatigue and weakness will also find accessible trails more “user-friendly” than trails with steep grades and rough walking surfaces.

 The most famous national parks—including the Grand Canyon, Rocky Mountain, Yellowstone, and Yosemite—have accessible trails.
 So do many other national preserves, recreation areas, lake shores, scenic trails and forests.
 Visit the National Park Service for details.